William Priest believes there is plenty of good geospatial data in public sector systems, but organisations can find it hard to get hold of and use.

 “I’ve been fascinated by breadth of geospatial skills in the public and private sectors.
 Insurance companies, retail companies have people with the capabilities.
 We want to learn from the ecosystem to get people’s views on what we need and what we have.”

-Major steps for next year will include a parallel review of how to develop the geospatial technology sector, estimated to be worth about $300 million per annum worldwide, and the development of the action plan and strategy.
+Major steps for next year will include a parallel review of how to develop the geospatial technology sector, estimated to be worth about $300 billion per annum worldwide, and the development of the action plan and strategy.
 This will come with a focus on how to obtain the value to the economy in five vertical markets: infrastructure and construction, telecommunications, natural resources, forestry and farming, and retail and logistics.

 “We’ve got line of sight on where the £11 billion will come from, and in the three months before the plan comes out we will be nailing that down more clearly and firmly,” Priest says.